This is everything you need to know about using search engine optimisation in your small business marketing mix

 The same goes for videos.
-Create an alt tag that includes a relevant keyword and describes the benefits of watching the video and apply the alt text whenever you embed the video on your site.
+Create an alt tag that includes a relevant keyword and describes the benefits of watching the video, and then apply the alt text whenever you embed the video on your site.
 In almost all cases, it’s best to describe the benefits of watching the video at the beginning and the end in an introduction and conclusion.
 This will encourage people to watch your video, and importantly, watch it through to the end.

 TLDR — SEO marketing

-SEO marketing is all about optimising websites and content for improved search results and in the process ensuring humans understand the value of the business and its products and services.
+SEO marketing is all about optimising websites and content for improved search results and in the process ensuring humans and search engines understand the value of the business and its products and services.
 You can do this by creating content that demonstrates your authority and expertise on topics related to your brand, is relevant to the search queries of your ideal customers, and inspires trust in your brand.